Sweetest New Christmas Song Ever!

 My wife and I had taken the kids to see Santa a few days before Christmas, and it was, predictably, awesome!
 When they inquired of the big guy about presents for me and their mom, which naturally made both of us tear up a bit, Santa said “of course, as long as Dad remembers to put his shoes away.”
 Well….
 I was notorious for leaving my shoes all over the house, so you can just imagine the reaction of two little true believers!
 Amid all that excitement, apparently my daughter whispered “just one more thing” she wanted Santa to bring her, but neither I nor mom registered that exchange.

 Fast forward to 9:30 PM on December 23rd.
-After we finished bedtime prayers, as I was tucking her in, my little angel pulled the bed sheet up around her little cheeks like a satin trimmed beard, curled up her legs and said “I’m so excited dad!”
+After we finished bedtime prayers, as I was tucking her in, my little angel pulled the bed sheet up around her cheeks like a satin beard, curled up her legs and said “I’m so excited!”
 When I asked why, she started reviewing the list of treasures she was looking forward to finding under the tree Christmas day.
 Fortunately, her mom and I had been paying close attention to such discussions for quite some time, and let’s just say we were looking forward to the Christmas morning every bit as much as was our littlest elf.

 Then all of the sudden she said, “and I can’t wait to hug my medium pink kitty!’”
-My daughter was about the most ardent stuffed animal collector I’ve ever known.
+My daughter was about the most ardent stuffed animal officianado I’ve ever known.
 Every one of them in her extensive collection had intricate back stories and unique personalities born of her rich and inexhaustible imagination (she’s now an incredibly talented playwright), and she cherished every single one.
 I just smiled, kissed her on the forehead and thought to myself “surely, my lovely bride had already planned for the new addition to our little menagerie.”

 Long story short: She was as surprised as I was about the “medium pink kitty.”
 Uh oh.

 So….
-O’dark hundred Christmas Eve morning, my father-in-law (Poppy) and I set out to make sure Santa hadn’t accidentally overlooked this particular wish by one of his most outspoken and enthusiastic fans.
+O’dark hundred Christmas Eve morning, my father-in-law (Poppy) and I set out to make sure Santa hadn’t accidentally overlooked this particular wish by one of his most outspoken and enthusiastic supporters.
 I was certain there had to be a toy store within a reasonable distance that had what I needed.
 However, much to my heartbreak, by 4:30 that afternoon, after trying at least 20 stores, all I had to show for the hundred plus miles I put on my truck that day was a very small stuffed cat bearing sad little resemblance to the one she described, a white Beanie Baby cat and some red fabric dye.
-In a word, I was desparate.
+In a word, I was desperate.

 Poppy reminded me that we absolutely had to pick up some items from the grocery store before it closed for our traditional Christmas Eve snack fest and family gathering that evening at my brother’s house.
 As we were getting out of the car at our neighborhood Safeway, we could hear holiday music playing on the speakers in the parking lot, and it started to snow.
 Nevertheless, despite that very Norman Rockwell perfect sort of Christmas Eve vibe, my heart sunk as I pictured myself trying to explain why Santa hadn’t seen fit to fill one tiny little wish of his very biggest fan.